monimoyd/panoptic_image_segmentation_with_detr/part2/README.md

 segment_polygon - Polygon coordinates for segments

 As the engineering materials dataset does not  have all the stuff, so the coco validation stuff dataset is added for training and for this also an intermediate csv file is created

 While generating csv files, Any of the image which is not RGB  (like RGBA or grey image) or images in WEBP format are ignored.

 All the intermediate csv files are combined using into two jsons, custom-val.json and custom-train.json using Jupyter notebook.
-While combining al lthe csv files , each image is given a unique id with format category name concated with image id.
+While combining all the csv files , each image is given a unique id with format category name concated with image id.

 ## IV.
 Workflow
 Workflow is explained using the diagram below: